KEY FACTS and FIGURES

 - Major international institutions (UN, EU, World Bank, etc.) mark the Day annually.

 The situation remains overall very bad……

-- In relation to death penalty Mauritania, Sudan, Iran, Saudi Arabia and Yemen actually implement it.
-In Brunei, Afghanistan, Pakistan and Qatar it is on the statute but is not be implemented.
-In Iraq, although not in the civil code, judges and militias throughout the country issue the death sentence for same-sex sexual behaviours.
-Further, some provinces in Nigeria and Somalia officially implement the death penalty.
+- In relation to death penalty Sudan, Iran, Saudi Arabia and Yemen actually implement it.
+In addition, the death penalty is implemented provincially in 12 northern states in Nigeria and the southern parts of Somalia.
+In Mauretania, Afghanistan, Pakistan, UAE and Qatar it is on the statute, but is not known to be implemented.
+In ISIS/ISIL/Dash control areas of Iraq and Syria the death sentence for same-sex sexual behaviours is implemented by local non-State actors.
 Source ILGA

 But the understanding and acceptance of sexual and gender diversity is growing….

 - The World Health Organisation declassified homosexuality as a mental disease in its 1990 International Classification of Diseases Manual

 - 87% of World countries are moving towards stronger social approval of homesexual behavior.
 Source:International Social Survey Program, 2011 in Smith, Tom W. 2011.
 Attitudes towards Same-Gender, Sexual Behavior across Time and across Countries.
 Chicago, IL: NORC.

 - A global survey showed that Kenya was the only surveyed country where acceptance of homosexuality was lower in young people than in their elders.
 Source International Social Survey Program 2008 in Public Attitudes towards Homosexuality and Gay Rights- Introduction across Time and Countries – Tom W. Smith,∗ Jaesok Son,† and Jibum Kim‡ November 2014